A Prague Christmas

 When do the Christmas markets start and finish?

-Technically Christmas here starts on the Feast of Mikulas which is on or about December 6th but historically the market at Namesti Republiky opens the week before.
+Technically Christmas here starts on the Feast of Mikulas which is on or about December 5th but historically the market at Namesti Republiky opens the week before.
 For more info about that celebration check the Mikulas page.
-The markets normally stay open until Twelfth Night (3 kings).
+The markets normally stay open until Twelfth Night (3 kings on January 6th).

 What’s to eat and drink?

 This is going to be your favourite part.
-Ducking in and out of stalls for quick snacks, beer and boiled wine etc whilst perusing the sights etc. I’ll try to describe the choice:
+Check the Prague Markets and Hot Street Food post for what to expect and tips.
+Take a look at the Pay by Weight post to understand how that works here.
+There’s my Six Hot Alcoholic Drinks post to keep you warm and there’s also my Why we don’t eat Zebra post.
+Ducking in and out of stalls for quick snacks, beer and mulled wine etc whilst perusing the sights etc. I’ll try to describe the main choices:

 Svavrene Vino – This is mulled wine and may also be called “Gluwein” as many visitors here may recognise the German version.
 At this level the wine is very basic and most people would not waste good wine by boiling it anyway.
 The wine may be served in a glass if you intend drinking it at the place where you bought it or more likely in a plastic cup that you can take away.
 Try it from a few places as the wine used will vary from place to place.

-Grog – My own favourite – This should be a one part rum to 4 parts hot water served with a piece of lemon and sweetened to your choice.
+Grog – My own favourite – This should be a one part alcohol (usually rum) to 4 parts hot water served with a piece of lemon and sweetened to your choice.
 Instant warmness, energising and leaves a pleasant aftertaste.

 Medovina – You’ll find at least one stall that serves this drink.
 In Czech “Med” is honey so you won’t be surprised that Medovina is honey-wine and this is the alcoholic version.
 Beautiful golden appearance that you’ll lose if it comes in a plastic cup so go for the glass on this one.

 Spit Roast – On all Christmas markets there will be at least one spit-roast going on.
 Always pork.
 They’ll carve a portion direct onto your plate usually with a slice of bread and you can add your own mustard.
-Beware that the price is per/100g.
+Beware that the price is per/100g so double check the Pay By Weight post to avoid problems.

 Sausages – The small sausage (Frankfurter style) is called “parek” and normally you get two.
 The larger dark-red version is “Klobasa” and the white one is “Bavorska” (slightly spiced).
 The Czech style is to have a sausage on a plate with an accompanying slice of bread and sauce/mustard but on the markets they try and sell you the “hot-dog” which may be served in the more American style.